Hope: A Red Cross Seal Story (1912)

 Thomas Edison Films about Tuberculosis

-My work on these films notes that they had to negotiate two big changes: the transition from early silent film to narrative film, and the transition from earlier notions of disease transmission to current ideas about germ theory.
+I note that these films had to negotiate two big changes at the same time: the stylistic transition from early silent film to narrative film, and the transition from earlier notions of disease transmission to current ideas about germ theory.
 I argue that narrative and germ theory perform similar functions in these films.
 Both arrange people and places into logical chains of cause and effect, and both attempt to make sense of a disorderly, arbitrary world.

-My essay is slated to be published in Learning with the Lights Off: An Educational Film Reader, edited by Marsha Orgeron, Devin Orgeron, and Dan Streible (Oxford, 2010).
+You can find my essay in Learning with the Lights Off: Educational Film in the United States, edited by Devin Orgeron, Marsha Orgeron, and Dan Streible (Oxford, 2011).